Every Family Has These 7 Roles

 Summary

-Families don't assign roles, but everyone ends up playing one.
+Families don’t assign roles, but everyone ends up playing one.
 From the Organizer to the Wild Card, these seven family roles show up at every gathering.
-Chances are, you'll reorganize yourself—and someone else—in more than one.
+Chances are, you’ll recognize yourself—and someone else—in more than one.

 Somehow, every gathering ends up the same.

-Dec 21, 2025 4 min read
+Published Dec 21, 2025 Updated Jun 16, 2026 7 min read

 This chapter is personal reflection, not professional advice.
 If a topic feels heavy, pause and take care of yourself.
 For urgent or crisis support, visit When You Need More Help.

-If you've ever looked around the room and thought, "Wow... this is exactly how it always goes," you're not imagining it.
-These are the most common family roles—and chances are, you'll recognize yourself in at least one of them.
+If you have ever looked around the room and thought, “Wow... this is exactly how it always goes,” you are probably not imagining it.

 1. The Organizer